Explore the UK legal position and main issues employers face when dealing with sex discrimination in the workplace.

 Acas also has guidance on dress codes and appearance in the workplace.

-It is a form of discrimination to treat women negatively on the basis of pregnancy or maternity.
-This is distinct from sex discrimination, because under the Equality Act 2010 pregnancy and maternity are a separate protected characteristic from sex.
+It is discrimination to treat women negatively on the basis of pregnancy or maternity.
+Under the Equality Act 2010 pregnancy and maternity are a separate protected characteristic from sex.
 However, treating a woman differently when she returns from her maternity leave may be sex discrimination.

-For example, it is direct discrimination to refuse to employ or promote a woman because she’s pregnant – pregnancy is a condition unique to women, so a comparator is expressly not needed for claims of pregnancy and maternity discrimination.
-It would also be an automatically unfair dismissal, in addition to triggering a pregnancy discrimination claim.
+For example, it is direct discrimination to refuse to employ or promote a woman because she’s pregnant.
+Pregnancy is a condition unique to women, so a comparator is expressly not needed for claims of pregnancy and maternity discrimination.
+It would also be an automatically unfair dismissal.

 The general principle is that women should not be disadvantaged by their pregnancy or maternity.
-In the case of women who are pregnant or on maternity leave, the legal test is not whether the woman is treated worse than someone else, but whether she is treated unfavourably from the time she tells the employer she is pregnant to the end of her maternity leave.
+In the case of women who are pregnant or on maternity leave, the legal test is not whether the woman is treated worse than someone else, but whether she is treated unfavourably.

-In Tantum v Travers Smith Braithwaite Services (2013) a firm of solicitors denied a trainee a place in a firm as a qualified solicitor once she announced her pregnancy.
-From the moment the firm discovered she was pregnant it lost interest in her, and the number of places available in the department the trainee had applied to was artificially reduced from two to one.
+For example, a firm of solicitors denied a trainee a place in a firm as a qualified solicitor once she announced her pregnancy.
+From the moment the firm discovered she was pregnant, it lost interest in her, and the number of places available in the department the trainee had applied for was artificially reduced from two to one (see Tantum v Travers Smith Braithwaite Services, 2013).